lackos/ITSL/Markdown/Chapter6/conceptual.md

+# Chapter Six: Linear Model Selection and Regularization
-# Chapter Six Conceptual Problems
+# Conceptual Problems

 ## Problem One
 ### Part a)